saents/movie-app/README.md

 # TV Application with React.js

-Welcome to the TV Application, a visually stunning and responsive web experience powered by the React.js library.
+Welcome to the TV Application, a visually stunning and web experience powered by the React.js library.

 ## Overview